 CS-Direct provides a fully functional sample site named Burlington Financial.
-Most of the examples in this guide that illustrate CS-Direct functionality or coding practices are taken from this sample site so that you can examine them both in this book and online in the context of an actual online site.
+The site is used in this guide as the source of examples that illustrate the basic asset model, CS-Direct functionality, and coding practices.
+You can examine the examples both in this book and online in the context of the actual site.

-Burlington Financial provides sample asset types, elements, SiteCatalog entries, a workflow process, and so on.
+The Burlington Financial site contains sample asset types, elements, SiteCatalog entries, a workflow process, and so on.
 For information about the Burlington Financial sample site, see Chapter 27, "The Burlington Financial Sample Site."